Force over Distance: Chapter 18

 Not a goddamned chance.

 All the same.
 He wanted to try.
-Not only did he want to try for the sake of the crew, which had always been true, but he wanted to try for the sake of the guy in front of him.
-And that was some kind of progress.
+Not only for the sake of the crew, which’d always been true, but now he wanted to try for the sake of the man in front of him.
+That was some kind of progress.
 It had to be.

 “I saw a memory when you were in the chair,” Young said.